Palmerston North ratepayers could face $1000 annual bill for new sewage treatment system

 She said no other authority would want to join forces with Palmerston North and take on its projected wastewater debt.

-Using Crown funding was not uncommon - between 2020 and 2022 38 councils registered an interest in partnering with central government for water infrastructure upgrades, and in 2022 there was a 37 per cent annual increase in three waters investment across the 67 councils.
+Using Crown funding was not uncommon - between 2020 and 2022 38 councils registered an interest in partnering with the Government for water infrastructure upgrades, and in 2022 there was a 37 per cent annual increase in three waters investment across the 67 councils.

 However, the future of such cost-sharing was unclear, Talbot-Jones said, as were other aspects of Local Water Done Well.